-I find that men are sometimes more reluctant than women to enter a therapeutic relationship, so I am writing to encourage you if you feel you would like to give therapy a try, but are also a bit nervous about the prospect.
-Your reluctance is understandable; women generally find it easier to experience their feelings and and also naturally share these feelings with others much more frequently than men do.
+I find that men are sometimes more reluctant than women to enter therapy.
+If you feel you would like to give therapy a try, but are also a bit nervous about the prospect, I’d like to encourage you to do so.
+Your reluctance is understandable; women generally find it easier to identify and talk about their feelings, and also naturally share these feelings with others much more frequently than men do.

 This was actually born out in research done by John Gottman on couples in conflict.
-He observed couples in various conversations while their physiological reactions such as blood pressure and pulse were monitored moment to moment.
-Observing the men’s reactions, he found that as soon as there was any hint of emotional conflict, the physiological indicators associated with panic reactions rose sharply and stayed at the new level, indicating experiences of sustained panic as long as the conflict was not resolved.
-On the other hand, the women’s profiles, stayed relatively flat well into the discussion until there was overt conflict (raised voices, etc.).
-In other words, when you get defensive during emotional encounters you might be doing so as a way to cope with anxiety or even panic, while at the same time trying to appear strong and in control, as you may have been taught men are supposed to do.
+He observed couples in various conversations while their physiological reactions, such as blood pressure and pulse, were monitored moment to moment.
+He found that as soon as there was any hint of emotional conflict, the men’s physiological indicators associated with panic reactions increased sharply and stayed at the new level as long as the conflict was unresolved.
+On the other hand, the women’s profiles stayed relatively flat well into the discussion until there was overt conflict (raised voices, etc.).
+In other words, when men get defensive during emotional encounters, they may be doing so as a way to cope with anxiety, or even panic, while trying to appear strong and in control, as men have generally been taught to do.

 Learning about this has helped me appreciate more of what it is like for men to be in therapy and to be more sensitive to their experiences of self-exploration.